ZkClown/GetPwd/README.md

 ## CSV format
 The csv has to contain 1 info per line !

+## CAUTION

+The more infos there are in the csv, the larger the dictionary will be !
+Same for iterations !

 ## Credits
 Made by [ZkClown](https://github.com/ZkClown) & [Squadella](https://github.com/Squadella)